harikvpy/nginx_mothership/README.md

 | `create_ng_site_conf.sh` | Creates the NGINX config file for deploing an Angular site. |

 This repo also contains a few NGINX specific configuration files that will be added as part of the site's `conf.d`.
 These provide better configuration of SSL security headers as per Mozilla recommendations.

+## How to use

+1. Run `setup-ssl-site.sh` to create a plain old HTML website for the domain.
+2. If PostgreSQL server is required, you can install it on the host using `init-host-for-postgresql.sh`.
+3. If you're going to run a Django appserver that relies on a PostgreSQL database, create one by running `create_postgres_db.sh`.
+Give this command the database name, DB user name and an optional password.
+4. Use `create_django_site_conf.sh` & `create_ng_site_conf.sh` as appropriate to create virtual domain configs as per your requirements.

 ## setup-ssl-site.sh